aapoalas/denonomicon/static/contents/types/pointers.md

 ### Pointer integers

-Any `BigInt` value can be passed as a pointer integer to an FFI symbol.
+Any `BigInt` or `number` value can be passed as a pointer integer to an FFI symbol.
 Usually these values are expected to either be returned from FFI symbol calls that return pointers themselves, or from the `Deno.UnsafePointer.of()` call.

-However, this is not guaranteed in any shape or form and thus it is entirely possible to call a foreign library with made-up pointer values.
+However, there is nothing stopping anyone from calling a foreign library with made-up pointer values.
 What happens when that is done is totally undefined and depends entirely on where the pointer happens to point into.
 The program may crash with a segfault, or data may become corrupted and anything and everything may become possible.

 ### Null pointers

-Null pointers can be passed in as parameters either using `null` or `0n`.
+Null pointers can be passed in as parameters either using `null`, `0` or `0n`.
 The first will always work and will always cause a depot, as the V8 Fast API does not support `null`.
-The latter is dependent on the system architecture (numeric value of null pointer is not necessarily zero) but should generally work for all modern computers that Deno supports.
-It may also gain V8 Fast API support at some point.
+The latter two are dependent on the system architecture (numeric value of null pointer is not necessarily zero) but should generally work for all modern computers that Deno supports.

 ## Fast API support

-V8's Fast API does not currently support BigInts and its support for 64 bit integers is limited to number type parameters, meaning values equal or less than `Number.MAX_SAFE_INTEGER`.
-It is thus not possible to return a 64 bit pointer integer value using V8 Fast API calls.
-Additionally, V8's Fast API does not support parameter type overloads (except for TypedArray / Array of primitives overloads) and as such it is not possible for Deno to directly support overloaded pointer parameters that would accept both numbers (BigInts if Fast API support arrives one day) and `ArrayBuffer`s and `TypedArray`s.

-Thus, Fast API calls only work for such pointers that fit within the `Number.MAX_SAFE_INTEGER` limit and are used as parameters.
-Pointer type return values always deopt the symbol call.
+Deno FFI offers limited support for 64 bit numbers as parameters and full support as return values (see [64 bit integers](./64-bit-integers) for details).
+However, Deno versions 1.24.2 and 1.24.3 prefer `Uint8Array` buffers for the Fast API path.
+In versions after 1.24.3 this will change with the introduction of a new `"buffer"` FFI type which will split the pointer support to pointer numbers and pointer buffers.

+This change is partially caused by V8's Fast API not supporting type overloads between 64 bit integers and TypedArrays.
+Because of this, Deno must choose what type it prefers on the fast path and what it knocks down onto the slow path.
+The choice is then obvious to have different parameter types for the two cases.

+Let's recap.

+### Before 1.24.2

+Pointers were always represented by BigInt values.
+No fast path support for pointer values existed.

+### 1.24.2, 1.24.3

+In 1.24.2 pointers became represented by numbers or BigInts depending on the numerical value of the pointer.
+This made it possible to support plain number pointer integers on the fast path, but the choice was made to prefer `Uint8Array`s.
+Fast path support for returning 64 bit numbers, including pointers, was also added.

+Passing pointer parameters as `Uint8Array`s is the optimal call strategy.
+Returning pointers on the fast path works.

+### After 1.24.3

+Pointer parameter types split further to `"buffer"` and `"pointer"`.

+Passing `"buffer"` type pointer parameters as `Uint8Array`s, and `"pointer"` type pointer parameters as numbers is the optimal call strategy.
+Returning pointers, whether as type `"buffer"` or `"pointer"`, still always return as numbers or BigInts depending on the numerical value of the pointer.

 ## Concurrent access and data races